tylermeyers351/tylermeyers351/README.md

 ## What's Next

 Possible future projects:
-- **C**: Want to redo all of the projects in C for CS50x to gain a deeper understanding of system-level programming.
-I'd like to add several C projects to my portfolio.
+- **C**: I'd like to add several C projects to my portfolio.
 One project would be rewriting my Raycasting algorithm in C (it was originally written in Python).
 - **C++**: Learn C++ for the same reasons as learning C!
 To build a good computer programming foundation.
 - **Build a game with Unity Game Engine**: Build a 3d zombies game and explore game development.
+(And learn C# along the way).
 - **Javascript library D3** For interactive graphics.